flopezo/flopezo.github.io/_posts/2016-10-18-map_reads_to_mitogenome.md

 categories: Test
 ---

-These are notes for mapping reads from RNA-seq data to a mitochondrial genome using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), since mitochondrial DNA, in general, lacks introns, and therefore a splice-aware read aligner would not be necessary; other tools such as [BWA](https://github.com/lh3/bwa) or [STAR](https://github.com/alexdobin/STAR) may be used for this task, too.
+These are notes for aligning reads from RNA-seq data to a mitochondrial genome using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), since mitochondrial DNA, in general, lacks introns, and therefore a splice-aware read aligner would not be necessary; other tools such as [BWA](https://github.com/lh3/bwa) or [STAR](https://github.com/alexdobin/STAR) may be used for this task, too.
 General information about read alignment can be found in this [review](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0881-8) or [here](https://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools#Alignment_Tools).
 In this example, I will use the mitochondrial genome of the German wasp (*Vespula germanica*).

 First, download Bowtie2 and add the directory with the executables for Mac OS X/macOS to the system's [PATH environment variable](http://en.wikipedia.org/wiki/PATH_(variable)):